CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 There are two common reasons why an app is not “visible” or doesn’t come up in search in the Apps list:

-  * The app may be an HPC (high-performance computing) app, which is only displayed after you have logged in to Agave, where the HPC apps are stored.
+  * The app may be an HPC (high-performance computing) app, which is only displayed after you have logged in to Tapis, where the HPC apps are stored.
 To do so, click the **HPC** tab in the Apps window and enter your CyVerse username and password.
   * The app may not yet be public, or the app owner may not have shared the unpublished app with you.
-Check with the owner to see if it is indeed shared with you or public.
+Check with the owner to see if it is indeed shared with you or is public.

 If you still can’t find the app, it’s possible it has been deprecated.
 If an app is no longer returned in a search query, `search <https://wiki.cyverse.org/wiki/display/DEmanual/Searching+for+an+App+or+Workflow#SearchingforanApporWorkflow>`_ for an app with a similar name or one that uses the same tool, topic, or operation.
 If you are the app integrator and need the app returned to the catalog, `contact Support (support@cyverse.org) <mailto:support@cyverse.org>`_ for assistance. `Learn more about deprecated apps <https://wiki.cyverse.org/wiki/display/DEmanual/Using+the+Apps+Window+and+Submitting+an+Analysis#UsingtheAppsWindowandSubmittinganAnalysis-ArchivedApp>`_.